 Although there are many types of injectable fillers, the dermatologists I spoke with explained to me that hyaluronic acid fillers are the most commonly used within the industry.
 Hyaluronic acid (HA for short) is a sugar naturally found in our skin and body, which lubricates and holds up to 1000 times its weight in water, imparting our skin with that plump, dewy radiance and that covetable "sculpted" texture.

-"Manufacturers have modified native HA to make it last longer (injected native product would last only a couple of days before being naturally degraded in the body) so that it can act to restore volume and smooth lines that have occurred over time," explains Jennifer Herrmann, MD, FAAD, of Moy Fincher Chipps Facial Plastics & Dermatology in Beverly Hills.
+"Manufacturers have modified native HA to make it last longer (injected native product would last only a couple of days before being naturally degraded in the body) so that it can act to restore volume and smooth lines that have occurred over time," explains Jennifer Herrmann, MD, FAAD, of Moy Fincher Chipps Facial Plastics and Dermatology in Beverly Hills.

 "Depending on what a patient and I agree will help best address their needs, I choose a filler with specific properties that can help either lift or smooth the skin," Herrmann says.
 Prior to filler injections, she tells me that they'll discuss expectations, relevant medical history, prior injections or surgeries, and the projected care and maintenance plan.